My Friend

 The toboggan’s scarred and battered prow, with its narrow strips of varnished wood, scratched, warped and dinged, attests to its long history of snowy campaigns.

-Trees and rocks eternal foes.
+Trees and rocks being its eternal foes.

-Its red, vinyl pad, cracked and beaten.
-Its plastic rope ties ever-untying.
+Its red, vinyl pad is cracked and beaten.

-It takes little prodding to initiate sledding on the golf course near our home.
 After a few phone calls, friends from town gather at our back door with a variety of apparatus, ranging from plastic school lunch trays to super-duper downhill racers.

 Like a procession of well laden ants, we head down Shoreacres Road and into the heart of winter with spirits high.
 During the mile or so journey to the ravines, the boys can’t wait for the final destination before throwing themselves and their sleds at slopes of snow – even the dingy, frozen piles left by the plows.